Your J-1 Program Purpose

 Driving: If you intend to drive in the U.S., you must familiarize yourselves with local and state laws on driving.
 All U.S. states recognize foreign driver’s licenses.
 In most cases, your license will be valid for up to three months after the date you enter the United States.
 Your foreign license is valid only if accompanied by your passport and your Form DS-2019.

-Language: You may at first be uncomfortable with your English skills, however the only way to improve is to practice.
+Language: You may at first be uncomfortable with your English skills, however, the only way to improve is to practice.
 As a J-1 visa holder, you are also eligible to take English classes part-time as long as they do not interfere with your training program.
-Fermilab also offers two conversational English classes.

 Local Community Resources